ConditionHQConditionHQ

 The Legal Basis for Exit Condition Reports in the ACT

 Condition reports in ACT residential tenancies are governed by the Residential Tenancies Act 1997 (ACT), as amended by subsequent legislation including the Housing and Consumer Affairs Legislation Amendment Act 2024 (A2024-29).
-The Act requires a condition report at both the commencement and the conclusion of every residential tenancy.
+The Act requires a condition report at both the commencement and the conclusion of every residential tenancy — the exit report is not optional in the ACT.

 The ACT framework treats condition reporting as a shared obligation across the tenancy lifecycle.
-Unlike Queensland's Residential Tenancies and Rooming Accommodation Act 2008 — which assigns exit condition report responsibilities through distinct provisions for tenant and agent separately — the ACT Act establishes the condition report requirement in a way that encompasses both the entry and exit documentation within the same broader obligation.
-Both parties are expected to participate in the exit reporting process.
+Unlike Queensland's Residential Tenancies and Rooming Accommodation Act 2008 — which assigns exit condition report responsibilities through distinct provisions for tenant and agent separately — the ACT Act (Section 30A) makes the end-of-tenancy inspection and report an explicitly joint exercise.
+Both parties are required to participate in the exit reporting process.

 The Prescribed Condition Report Form